-Parents fear what they can’t control.
-For parents of kids with severe food allergies, this is particularly true.
-When your child is away at camp, spending the night with a friend, or attending a birthday party for a classmate, he may be in an unfamiliar environment with adults who do not know he has food allergies.
-It’s scary because it can be life-threatening.
-That’s why teaching your child to be an advocate for himself is important.
-Start at an early age, and teach him to tell adults about his allergies and to ask questions before he eats something.
-As he gets older, teach him other steps to protect himself against allergens.
+It’s normal to fear what we can’t control.
+When you have a child with severe food allergies, this is particularly true.
+When your child is away at camp, spending the night at a friend’s, or attending a birthday party for a classmate, he or she may be in an unfamiliar environment with adults who do not know about their food allergies.

-Teach your child to find an adult who is in charge and show them his medical alert bracelet or necklace.
+Teach your child to find an adult who is in charge and show them his or her medical alert bracelet or necklace.
 That helps the adult in charge be aware for your child.

 An egg is not always an egg—it could be lysozyme, mayonnaise, albumin, ovalbumin, meringue or meringue powder, or surimi.
 When your child is old enough to read and recognize certain words, teach him to check ingredients lists for possible allergens.

-Thanks to the Food Allergen Labeling and Consumer Protection Act of 2004, companies have to declare if their food or beverage contains one of the eight major food allergen groups—milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soybeans.
-These eight groups account for more than 90 percent of all food allergies.
-However, more than 160 foods can cause allergic reactions, and alternative names for ingredients make labels difficult to understand.
-(1)
+Thanks to the Food Allergen Labeling and Consumer Protection Act of 2004, companies have to declare if their products contain one of the eight major food allergen groups: milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soybeans.
+These eight groups account for more than 90

-Remind your child his food allergy is nothing to be ashamed of—it just means he has to be more careful about what he eats.
-He should not feel ashamed to tell an adult or even another child about his allergy.
-If it helps keep him and safe and well, it’s important—and it’s important he knows that.
+Remind your child his or her food allergy is nothing to be ashamed of—it just means they have to be more careful about what they eat.
+They should not feel ashamed to tell an adult or even another child about their allergy.